wellcometrust/pathways/README.md

 ### Pathways - A guide

-The pathways project is a sort of 'short-form journalism' partially inspired by the NYTimes long-form journalism pieces.
+The pathways project, I like to think, is a sort of 'short-form journalism' partially inspired by the NYTimes long-form journalism pieces and other interactive ‘scroll enhanced’ sites.
 A 'Pathway' is a collection of, usually, around 5 or 6 stories/modules.
-Each module is made up of panels, each being, in effect, a chapter/scene.
+Each module is made up of panels, each being, in effect, a chapter or scene (the naming conventions throughout are a little flexible).

-Each module has an introductory starting panel, followed a sequence of 1 or more panels which cross fade between each other and perform actions, then end with the library layer and teaser for the next module.
+Each module has an introductory starting panel, followed a sequence of 1 or more panels which ‘fix’ to the screen and cross fade between each other and trigger actions, then end with the library layer and teaser for the next module.
+This is the intended structure for all Pathways current and future and the system is built to reflect this.
+Any deviations may require potentially significant rewriting of parts of the code and are out of scope of the project.

 ### Creating a Pathway